Plug-in electric vehicles in Norway: 2021

+2024

+In 2024, the combined market share of the plug-in car segment achieved another new record of 91.6% of new passenger car registrations, 88.9% for all-electric cars and 2.7% for plug-in hybrids.
+Another 5.3% was for other hybrids.

 Latest trends

 Plug-in segment is replacing diesel cars

-During the first quarter of 2016 gasoline-powered cars kept almost the same market share as 2015, while the share of diesel-powered cars declined by 8.9%, almost corresponding to the gain of the plug-in hybrid segment.
+During the first quarter of 2016 petrol-driven cars kept almost the same market share as 2015, while the share of diesel-powered cars declined by 8.9%, almost corresponding to the gain of the plug-in hybrid segment.
 In September 2016 the Norwegian electric-drive segment had achieved a record 47.8% market share of new cars sales that month.

 In 2016 the more general category of hybrid electric cars, which in Norway includes plug-in hybrids, had a market share of 24.5% of new car sales, up from 12.4% in 2015.
 Accounting together the market shares of all-electric cars (15.7%), plug-in hybrids (13.4%), and conventional hybrids (11.1%), the Norwegian electric-drive segment achieved a record 40.2% market share of new cars sales in 2016.
-In contrast, the market share of new diesel-powered cars declined to 30.8% from 40.8% in 2015, and gasoline-powered cars had a 29.0% market share, slightly down from 29.6% in 2015.
-These trends indicate that the diesel segment, and in a lesser degree, the gasoline segment, are losing market share in favour of conventional hybrids and plug-in electric cars, particularly plug-in hybrids.
+In contrast, the market share of new diesel-powered cars declined to 30.8% from 40.8% in 2015, and petrol-driven cars had a 29.0% market share, slightly down from 29.6% in 2015.
+These trends indicate that the diesel segment, and in a lesser degree, the petrol segment, are losing market share in favour of conventional hybrids and plug-in electric cars, particularly plug-in hybrids.
 Sales of plug-in cars were expected to overtake diesel-powered cars in Norway in 2017.